jhavsmith/dmitracts/README.md

 # tractlengths
-Some Python scripts to get ancestry tract lengths from data simulated using forqs
+Python scripts to get ancestry tract lengths from data simulated using forqs